The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 • damage to tissues inside and around the joint, that is, cartilage, capsules, ligaments, and adipose tissue.

-The knee joint is one of the most complex in structure in the human body.
-It is formed by the fusion of the surfaces of such bones as the femur, tibia and knee pad.
+The knee joint is one of the most complex structures in the human body.
+It is formed by the fusion of the surfaces of bones such as the femur, tibia and kneecap.

-Inside the joint there is a meniscus: medial and lateral - which act as shock absorbers for the knee joint.
+Inside the joint there is a meniscus: medial and lateral - which perform the function of shock absorption for the knee joint.

-Since the knee joint has a large load, it is strengthened with a large number of ligaments.
+Since the knee joint has a large load, it is strengthened by a large number of ligaments.
 All ligaments are divided into external and intra-articular.

 External ligaments of the knee joint: